falconforge/quiz-app/README.md

 Base URl: localhost:3000

 Token: Copy it from the response of Login API.
+DO NOT ADD 'Bearer' at start of token.
+Copy and paste as it is.

 **API Documentation:**